skylar-kim/ros/README.md

 $ export TURTLEBOT3_MODEL=waffle
 $ roslaunch turtlebot3_gazebo turtlebot3_house.launch
 ```
 2. Open __gmapping__ SLAM application which is responsible for building the map.
 This package contains a ROS wrapper for OpenSLAM gmapping.
 The gmapping package provides a laser based SLAM algorithm as a ROS node called SLAM gmapping.
+If there is an error, make sure to download the gmapping module: https://newscrewdriver.com/2018/08/11/running-turtlebot3-mapping-demonstration-with-a-twist/
 ```
 $ export TURTLEBOT3_MODEL=waffle_pi
 $ roslaunch turtlebot3_slam turtlebot3_slam.launch slam_methods:=gmapping